Shaimaa-Alharbi/AI-Project-/README.md

 # AI-Project

-Problem Statement

-Amazon is an online shopping website that now caters to millions of people everywhere.
-Over 34,000 consumer reviews for Amazon brand products like Kindle, Fire TV Stick and more are provided.
-The dataset has attributes like brand, categories, primary categories, reviews.title, reviews.text, and the sentiment.
-Sentiment is a categorical variable with three levels "Positive", "Negative“, and "Neutral".
-For a given unseen data, the sentiment needs to be predicted.
-You are required to predict Sentiment or Satisfaction of a purchase based on multiple features and review text.
+The project aims to predict the sentiment or satisfaction of purchases made on Amazon based on consumer reviews.
+Over 34,000 consumer reviews for Amazon brand products like Kindle and Fire TV Stick are provided.
+The dataset includes attributes such as brand, categories, primary categories, reviews' title, reviews' text, and sentiment, which is categorized as "Positive," "Negative," or "Neutral."
+The task involves building a machine-learning model to predict the sentiment of unseen data.